 Overview of the UK Gambling Act White Paper

 The 2023 Gambling Act White Paper marked the first major review of UK gambling laws since the enactment of the Gambling Act 2005.
-The White Paper was prompted by growing concerns over the social impact of gambling, particularly with the rise of online gambling and its accessibility through mobile devices.
-The government aimed to strike a balance between allowing the gambling industry to thrive and ensuring the risks associated with gambling are adequately managed.
+Concerns about the societal impact of gambling, particularly with the rise of online gambling and its accessibility via mobile devices, prompted the review of the White Paper.
+The government aimed to promote the gambling industry while effectively managing the associated risks.

 Key measures outlined in the White Paper include: